lupyuen/lupyuen.github.io/src/tflite.md

 # What Else Can TensorFlow Do?

 Even though we've used TensorFlow Lite for a trivial task (glowing an LED)...
-There are __so many possibilities__!
+There are __so many possible applications__!

 1. PineCone BL602 Board has a __3-in-1 LED: Red + Green + Blue__.